ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 # 6. <u>LDAP integration</u>

 IBM Automation Mobile Capture supports integration with an LDAP server.
 As of version 3.1.0, this feature can only be accessible via a Kubernets deployment.
+Refer to the opportune guide to install Automation Mobile Capture with LDAP support.